aws-robotics/kinesisvideo-encoder-ros2/README.md

 ## Configuration File and Parameters
 An example configuration file called `sample_configuration.yaml` is provided for running the H264 encoder node on a Raspberry Pi based system.
-When the parameters are absent in the ROS parameter server, default values are used, thus all parameters are optional.
+When the parameters are absent, default values are used, thus all parameters are optional.
 See table below for details.

 | Parameter Name | Description | Type |
 | ------------- | -----------------------------------------------------------| ------------- |